-- 1) Shipping of batteries was a significantly larger challenge than expected.
-Although we researched the requirements and regulations, ultimately our approach faltered because we did not know the expected delivery time of the batteries (on the order of weeks instead of days) by cargo plane. - 2) Although our through-thickness pouch cells were previously tested many times, our pouch bar cell was less robust and did not perform as expected.
-It also contained a design flaw that we suspect was fatal.
-Although the same design flaw is present in the through-thickness pouch cells, it was not severe because of the larger size of the cell and less stringent mechanical stress, thus, we did not anticipate the issues with the pouch bar cell.
+1) Shipping of batteries was a significantly larger challenge than expected.
+Although we researched the requirements and regulations, ultimately our approach faltered because - we were misinformed about the expected delivery time of the batteries (on the order of weeks instead of days) by cargo plane. - 2) Although our through-thickness pouch cells were previously tested many times, our pouch bar cell was less robust and did not perform as expected.
 However, we are certain the solution is to replace the Al current collector with Cu, which is also thicker and stronger.
 These improvements can take place immediately. - 3) At the same time of this improvement in cell design, we are augmenting the pouch cell to incorporate Kapton windows for increased x-ray transparency, reduction of noise, and minimizing the signal contribution to the pouch cell material.
 We will push the boundary of this design principle as far as possible, including modifying the internal electrode cell separator with a Kapton window. - 4) Further, sample alignment and motor control consumed a significant amount of time.
 Besides improving the pouch cell, we plan to devise our own sample holder that would provide more reliable control with less influence on the cell's performance.